cyber-valley/cvland/pages/gender optimization.md

 - status: draft
 - in this article i describe the new type of policy for a more adoptable societies
+- i am going to bet on it while building [[citadel genesis]]
 - simple idea to solve [sociodemgraphic collapse](https://en.wikipedia.org/wiki/Population_decline) at low scale
 - using [[gender price differentiation]] as result of [[community consensus]]
-	- powerful males agree to pay more when females and in exchange enjoy [[prosperity]]
+	- powerful males agree to pay significantly more when females and in exchange enjoy [[prosperity]]
-	- smart females agree to share males and and in exchange also enjoy [[prosperity]]
+	- smart females agree to share male and in exchange also enjoy [[prosperity]]
+	- everyone agree on economical domination of females over males in all key areas
 - the effect suggested by research that female-biased societies, if well-managed
 	- could potentially lead to more rapid growth
 	- better social outcomes